 As the healthcare industry gets its share of technological trends and transformation, all doctors, providers, and patients get to access new benefits.
 One of the areas with a promising future is telemedicine.
 Telemedicine will play a vital role in improving healthcare via remote delivery of medical services in the coming years.

-Telemedicine will also help solve other challenges such as managing massive data, address the aging of the population, and explore the rising demand for healthcare services.
+Telemedicine will also help solve other challenges such as managing massive data, address the aging of the population, and explore the rising demand for healthcare services and certified medical staff.

 The role of telemedicine as the primary way of accessing healthcare services has been made a reality by the current SARS-Cov-2 pandemic ravaging the whole world.
 In order to allow providers to better treat their patients via telehealth, the Office for Civil Rights (OCR) even relaxed its enforcement actions with regard to compliance with certain aspects of the HIPAA Rules.